-2 Czech involvement in IXO-related studies
+2 Czech contribution to Athena-related studies

-At the moment, the Czech participation in IXO concentrates on: (1) participating in defining scientific goals, justification and project preparation, (2) participating in the design and development of mirror technologies.
-The first author of this paper was delegated as a member of the IXO Telescope Working Group.
-In the mirror development, we focus on supporting ESA ESTEC micropore silicon technology design and also on designing and developing alternative background technologies discussed in greater detail below.
+At the moment, the Czech contribution to Athena concentrates on: (1) participating in defining scientific goals, justification and project preparation, (2) participating in the design and development of mirror technologies.
+The first author of this paper was delegated as a member of the Athena Telescope Working Group.
+In mirror development, we focus on supporting ESA ESTEC micropore silicon technology design and also on designing and developing alternative background technologies and designs, as discussed in greater detail below.
+Originally, these technologies were studied for the ESA/NASA/JAXA IXO project, but we believe that at least some of them might be valuable for Athena.

-3 The glass foil alternative for IXO
+3 The glass foil option

 Glass science and technology has a long tradition in the Czech Republic.
-At the same time, glass technology is one of most promising technologies for producing mirrors for IXO, as the volume density of glass is nearly four times less than the volume density of electroformed nickel layers.
-Glass foils can be used as flats or may be shaped or thermally slumped to achieve the required geometry.
-Thermal forming of glass is not a new technology, and it has been used in various sectors of the glass industry and in glass art, as well as in the production of Cherenkov mirrors.
-However, the application of this technology in X-ray optics is related with the need to improve accuracy significantly and minimize errors.
-As the first step, small (various sizes typically less than $100 \times 100 \text{ mm}$) glass samples of various types provided by various manufacturers were used and thermally shaped.
+At the same time, glass technology is one of the most promising technologies for producing mirrors for Athena and/or similar space telescopes, as the volume density of glass is more than 3 times less than the volume density of electroformed nickel layers.
+Glass foils can be used as flats, or may be shaped or thermally slumped to achieve the required geometry.
+Thermal forming of glass is not a new technology.
+It has been used in various sectors of the glass industry and in glass art, as well as in the production of Cherenkov mirrors.
+However, the application of this technology in X-ray optics is related to the need to improve accuracy significantly and minimize errors.
+As the first step, small (various sizes typically less than 100×100 mm) glass samples of various types provided by various manufacturers were used and thermally shaped.
 The geometry was either flat or curved (cylindrical or parabolic).
 The project continued with larger samples (up to 300×300 mm) and further profiles.
 Recent efforts have focused on optimizing the relevant parameters of both glass material and substrates, as well as the parameters of the slumping process.

-Various approaches have been investigated (Figure 1).
-We note that these are not quite identical with efforts by another teams (e.g. Zhang et al., 2010, Ghigo et al., 2010).
+Various approaches have been investigated.
+We note that these are not quite identical with efforts by other teams (e.g. Zhang et al., 2010, Ghigo et al., 2010).
 The glass samples were thermally formed at Rigaku, Prague, and also at the Institute of Chemical Technology in Prague.
 For large samples $(300 \times 300 \text{ mm})$, facilities at the Optical Development Workshop in Turnov were used.
-The strategy is to develop a technology suitable for inexpensive mass production of thin X-ray optics shells, i.e., to avoid expensive mandrels and techniques that are not suitable for mass production or that are too expensive.
-Numerous glass samples have been shaped and tested in order to find out the optimal parameters.
+The strategy is to develop a technology suitable for inexpensive mass production of thin X-ray optics shells, i.e., to avoid expensive mandrels and techniques that are not suitable for mass production, or that are too expensive.
+Numerous glass samples have been shaped and tested in order to find the optimal parameters.
 The shapes and profiles of both mandrels, as well as the resulting glass replicas, have been carefully measured using metrological devices.
-The results show that the quality of the thermal glass replica can be significantly improved by optimizing the material and improving the design of the mandrel, by modifying the thermal forming process, as well as by optimizing the temperature (Figure 2).
-After the modifications and improvements, some of them significant, we obtained the resulting deviation of the thermally formed glass foil from the ideal designed profile less than 1 μ m (peak to valley value) in the best case.
-This value is however strongly dependent on the exact temperature, so we believe that further improvements are still possible.
+The results show that the quality of the thermal glass replica can be significantly improved by optimizing the material and improving the design of the mandrel, by modifying the thermal forming process, as well as by optimizing the temperature.
+After the modifications and improvements, some of them significant, we obtained the resulting deviation of the thermally formed glass foil from the ideal designed profile to be less than 1 μ m (peak to valley value) in the best case.
+This value is, however, strongly dependent on the exact temperature, so we believe that further improvements are still possible.